johnakash04/-johnakash04-End-to-End-Data-Analytics-Project-Power-BI-Project-Hospitality-Domain-/README.md

 │   └── final_report.pdf
 ├── README.md
 └── requirements.txt

 Getting Started
-To get started with the project, follow these steps:
+To explore and understand the project, follow these steps:

 Prerequisites
 Python 3.8 or higher